jwzhanggy/Graph-Bert/README.md

 Please refer to the attached page for model save/load in pytorch:<br>
 https://pytorch.org/tutorials/beginner/saving_loading_models.html

+You can load the pre-trained graph-bert component with pytorch model (e.g., the graph-bert inside MethodGraphBertNodeClassification) with the save and load functions in the above page.
 According to our experiments, Save/Load Entire Model in the above page works perfectly, whereas Save/Load state_dict doesn't really work.

 ### Several toolkits may be needed to run the code
 (1) pytorch (https://anaconda.org/pytorch/pytorch) <br>